Citi profit beats estimates as fixed-income trading jumps

-The company said the latest quarter’s results included a net benefit of 8 cents per share from a few previously announced divestitures.

-Analysts on average had expected earnings of $1.24 per share, according to Thomson Reuters I/B/E/S.
+U.S. banks have been benefiting from a jump in markets-related revenue following the rate hikes, as well as elections in Europe and Britain’s progress in leaving the European Union.

-JPMorgan Chase & Co, the biggest U.S. bank by assets, earlier reported a higher-than-expected 16.8 per cent rise in quarterly profit, helped by additional revenue from increased trading.
+A surge in trading activity also helped JPMorgan Chase & Co , the biggest U.S. bank by assets, report a nearly 17 per cent rise in quarterly profit earlier in the day.

+“The momentum we saw across many of our businesses towards the end of last year carried into the first quarter, resulting in significantly better overall performance than a year ago,” Citigroup’s Chief Executive Michael Corbat said in a statement.

+The company reported a 17 per cent jump in quarterly profit to $4.09-billion, or $1.35 per share, beating analysts’ average estimate of $1.24 per share, according to Thomson Reuters I/B/E/S.

 Revenue from fixed-income trading rose 19 per cent to $3.62-billion, while the bank’s much smaller equities trading saw revenue increase 10 per cent to $769-million.
+Gains in fixed-income trading came with additional volume in interest rate and credit products, as well as foreign exchange.

 Combined, trading revenue jumped about 17 per cent, higher than the “low double-digit” rise that Chief Financial Officer John Gerspach projected five weeks ago.